Hidden Gems Of Jersey City You Should Explore

 Ellis Island Immigrant Hospital

 We’ve all heard stories about Ellis Island.
-There isn’t a place more associated with 20th-century immigration to the USA than this one.
-If you wanted in, you had to go through it.
+There isn’t a place more associated with 19th and 20th-century immigration to the USA than this one.
+If you arrived to the US from abroad, you would have likely gone through it.
 Many of us have relatives that entered the country via Ellis Island.
 The Ellis Island Immigrant Hospital was the first public hospital in the US, believe it or not.
-It was shut down in 1930 and stayed abandoned to this day.
+It was shut down in 1930 and remains abandoned to this day.
 There are tours organized by Save Ellis Island, an organization dedicated to taking care of this historical toponym.
-Check their website in order to see how to book a date.

 The White Manna

 The White Manna was a burger joint originally located in Queens.
-After the 1939 World’s Fair in NYC was over, it was transferred to Jersey City, where it stands today as a reminder of this fantastic event that took place at an unfortunate historical moment.
-Still, if you’re into the whole retro-futuristic thing, this is the place to visit while staying in Jersey City.
+After the 1939 World’s Fair in NYC was over, it was transferred to Jersey City, where it stands today as a reminder of this fantastic event that took place.
+If you’re a fan of sliders, you’re going to love enjoying them inside this tiny retro eatery!

-This hidden gem of NJ is one of the oldest cemeteries in the state still in use.
+This hidden gem of Jersey City is one of the oldest cemeteries in the state still in use.
 Unfortunately, it was neglected for a good period until, in 2008, a Board of Trustees was established to bring this cemetery back to its former glory.
 Each summer, goats (we kid you not) are brought over to help control the cemetery’s weed population.
 The cemetery has a specific atmosphere to it.
 Of course, all cemeteries do, and that’s nothing new.
-Still, Harsimus Cemetary stands out for some reason.
-You’ll have to experience it yourself!
+What this cemetery does uniquely offer, is a series of family-friendly events every year put on by Rockit Docket including the music festival Goatchella and the popular halloween festival, Ghost of Uncle Joe’s.

 Another cool Jersey City feature for thrill-seekers and adrenaline-junkies, RPM Raceway is a great place to spend a Sunday afternoon with your family.
-You’ll get to enjoy eco-friendly all-electric, all-American, indoor go-kart racing and other entertaining additions RPM Raceway has to offer, not to mention that the pace is entirely safe.
-Everyone’s invited, regardless of whether they’ve ever tried go-karts.
+You’ll get to enjoy eco-friendly all-electric, all-American, indoor go-kart racing and other entertaining additions RPM Raceway has to offer!
+Everyone’s invited, regardless of whether they’ve ever tried go-karting.
 The raceway was created for racing enthusiasts of all levels and skills.
 This one really holds a special place on the list of hidden gems of Jersey City.

 So, there you have it, folks!
 If you were planning to visit (or even move to) here, now you know some hidden gems of Jersey City.
 As you’ve had a chance to see, there’s much to do and much to see in Jersey City.
 There’s a good chance you’ll never have to think thoroughly about where you want to go or what you want to visit during the weekend.